cha-kos/typecodechallenge/README.md

   Clone the repository and navigate to the repository folder via your command line.
   Once inside of the repository folder, navigate into the `typecodeapp` folder.

-  From the `typecode app` folder, first install the ruby dependencies by running the commands:
+  From the `typecodeapp` folder, first install the ruby dependencies by running the commands:

     `gem install bundler`
     `bundle install`